Doctor-love/certainly/README.md

 ## Current state
 Proof of concept - *do not* use this unless you know what you are doing!
+Please have a look at the open issues first.
 Currently, the TLS settings of the HTTPS client for proxied requests are not configurable.